ibm-cloud-docs/cephaas/host_mapping.md

 Make sure that there are one or more volumes available for mapping to a host.
 {: requirement}

-## Mapping volumes to a host from Volumes page in the UI
+## Creating a volume mapping for a host from Volumes page in the UI
 {: #mapping-volume-to-host-from-volume-ui}
 {: ui}